Flexible Spending Accounts - Health Care & Dependent Care

 Each year when you make your Flex Benefit Plan choices, you can elect to put money into one or both of these accounts.
 The money can come from the flex benefit credits provided by the College, from pre-tax contributions you make through a salary reduction agreement or from a combination of both.
 These monies are then used to reimburse you for eligible expenses from each flexible spending account.
 In most cases, an employee's flexible spending account money may not be used to reimburse health care expenses for a same sex domestic partner, even if the college provides other domestic partner health benefits.

-PLEASE NOTE: It is important that you properly estimate your expenses for the Health Care FSA and Dependent Day Care FSA and submit them timely, as any unused amounts at the end of the benefit plan year plus the Grace Period will be forfeited and cannot be refunded.
+PLEASE NOTE: It is important that you properly estimate your expenses for the Health Care FSA and Dependent Day Care FSA and submit them timely.
+Any unused amounts at the end of the benefit plan year plus the Grace Period that are not submitted by September 30th will be forfeited and cannot be refunded.